 In the years from 1882 until the present time, 25 ministers have served the congregation.In the beginning years, the elders served as the ministers of the church but in the early 1900’s the church began to hire ministers to serve as their spiritual leaders.

 The ministers that served the Antelope Church of Christ are listed in order: E. J. Sias (1898), L.E.
-Scott (1899-1900), J. E. Hood (1900-1901), Lawrence Marshall (1904), Burton Davies (1909-1910), Ole Neilson (1910-1917), Leon Norton (1918-1922), Boyd Klinker (1927-1929), Lewis Mason (1930), Bruce Matthews (1932-1933), Maynard Woudsma (1934-1936), Albert Mygatt (1937-1938), Bible College Students (1939-1948), Hugh Olson (1948), Wesley Poll (1948-1951), Bruce Rodrick, [Three ministries (1951-1956, 1975-1977, 2000-2002)], Roger Burlingame (student ministry 1956), Meredith Maynard (student ministry 1956), Glen Bandel (1956-1962), Flyod O’Donnell (1963-1964), James McWaters (1964-1968), Dick Burlingame (student ministry, 1965), Russ Kinney (1968-1973), Paul Sisson (1973-1974), Bruce Rodrick (75-77), Randy and Steven Maas (lay ministers, 1977-1978), James Allard (1978-2000), Bruce Rodrick (2000-2002), Dean Brand (2003-2005) and Steven Maas 2003-present.
+Scott (1899-1900), J. E. Hood (1900-1901), Lawrence Marshall (1904), Burton Davies (1909-1910), Ole Neilson (1910-1917), Leon Norton (1918-1922), Boyd Klinker (1927-1929), Lewis Mason (1930), Bruce Matthews (1932-1933), Maynard Woudsma (1934-1936), Albert Mygatt (1937-1938), Bible College Students (1939-1948), Hugh Olson (1948), Wesley Poll (1948-1951), Bruce Rodrick, [Three ministries (1951-1956, 1975-1977, 2000-2002)], Roger Burlingame (student ministry 1956), Meredith Maynard (student ministry 1956), Glen Bandel (1956-1962), Flyod O’Donnell (1963-1964), James McWaters (1964-1968), Dick Burlingame (student ministry, 1965), Russ Kinney (1968-1973), Paul Sisson (1973-1974), Bruce Rodrick (75-77), Randy and Steven Maas (lay ministers, 1977-1978), James Allard (1978-2000), Bruce Rodrick (2000-2002), Dean Brand (2003-2005) and Steven Maas (2003-2021).

-In the fall of 2006 the congregation voted to change the name of the church from the Antelope Hills Church to Antelope Hills Christian Church.
+In the fall of 2006, the congregation voted to change the name of the church from the Antelope Hills Church to Antelope Hills Christian Church.
 An interesting note, as we dug through some old articles we came across references to the Christian Church at Antelope Hills in those papers, so maybe we just took the old name back.
-The name may have changed but the long legacy of meeting as Christians continues and the church looks forward to being an active congregation of New Testament Believers loving God, loving each others in Christian fellowship and giving of ourselves in service to the communities in the surrounding area.
+The name may have changed but the long legacy of meeting as Christians continues and the church looks forward to being an active congregation of New Testament Believers loving God, loving each other in Christian fellowship and giving of ourselves in service to the communities in the surrounding area.